kmfunde/kmfunde.github.io/README.md

 This is an animation showing the process of finding the line of best fit for a least squares linear regression.
 The code used to generate this graphic and more details can be found [here](https://github.com/kmfunde/DS-projects/tree/194bda069e9c8220c159d71c3114e7df4835abf9/example-project).
 ![regression-gif](https://github.com/kmfunde/DS-projects/blob/194bda069e9c8220c159d71c3114e7df4835abf9/example-project/lr.gif)

+### Time-Series Analysis of Personal Income Trends in Maryland

+This is another thing I did because I was bored.
+More details and the code used can be found [here.](https://github.com/kmfunde/DS-projects/tree/194bda069e9c8220c159d71c3114e7df4835abf9/example-project)